 (3) eliminating the use of solvents or other hazardous materials,

 (4) completely recycling product and by-product streams, and

 (5) efficiently using catalysts to reduce energy consumption and improve yield.

-- Inventory is warehoused in Sonoma County and Alameda County, California.
+- Inventory is warehoused in Santa Rosa, California.

 - Order by phone or through this site.
-Many orders may be picked up at our office in Sebastopol, CA.
+Many orders may be picked up at our pick up counter in Sebastopol, CA.

 - Ships in 1 to 2 business days.